 9)Try The Local Food and Drinks

 Peru had some of the most amazing foods and drinks I’ve ever had.
 Each region you visit in Peru will have differences in their cuisines, but some staple foods used consistently in Peruvian dishes are potatoes, corn, quinoa, and legumes.
-Peru is known widely for their Ceviche and is a must try when you are visiting.
-Alpaca and Cuy (guinea pig) are two popular sources of meat which can be found at many restaurants.
+Peru is known widely for their Ceviche which is a must-try when you are visiting.
+Alpaca and Cuy (guinea pig) are two popular sources of meat that can be found at many restaurants.

 Not only is the food delicious, but in many restaurants, even the simplest of dishes is beautifully presented.